Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

 \subsection{Next-digit Prediction Task with Binary and Non-binary Sequences}

-The objective of this experiment is to compare a fundamental characteristic of LLMs, that is, the prediction of the next token, with the power of understanding and then predicting approached through Algorithmic Probability Theory.
-This test, in particular, is inspired by ~\cite{soler2014calculating}, which focuses on using Turing machines to approximate algorithmic complexity for short binary strings as a measure of algorithmic complexity as a means to explore fundamental principles of information and computational complexity, providing insights into the minimal description length of a string, an essential concept in understanding randomness and structured data.
+The objective of this experiment is to test a fundamental property of LLMs, that is, the prediction of the next token, within the context of Algorithmic Information Theory (AIT), the accepted mathematical theory governing optimal prediction, as introduced in Section~\ref{sectionAITIntel}.

-We tasked Large Language Models (LLMs) specializing in time series prediction with predicting the final digit of both non-binary sequences and binary sequences, the latter of which were categorised as either random or ``climber" sequences.
+We tasked Large Language Models (LLMs) specializing in time series prediction with predicting the final digit of both non-binary sequences and binary sequences, the latter of which were categorised as either random or ``climber'' sequences.
 The results of the experiment involving binary sequences are presented in Figure~\ref{predLastBinSeq}.

-As shown in Figure~\ref{predLastBinSeq}, in the case of simple ``climbers'', Lag-Llama achieved the best performance, with 70\% precision, while TimeGPT--1 and Chronos barely reached 50\% precision.
-However, for random sequences, which are considered highly complex, all models performed similarly, showing limited predictive power.
-This outcome suggests that, given the binary nature of the sequences, the models had a 50\% chance of success, effectively reducing the task to guessing.
-These findings align with broader research that indicates that LLM models do not effectively capture sequential dependencies or complex patterns inherent in time series data.
-As highlighted by Tan et al. \cite{tan2024language}, despite their computational intensity, LLMs often fail to outperform simpler models, particularly when there is high complexity or randomness in the data.
+We call ``climbers'' those sequences that have some recursive properties that make them stand out and have been properly ranked as of lower complexity given their recursive properties according to CTM/BDM (see Section~\ref{climbers}).
+As shown in Figure~\ref{predLastBinSeq}, in the case of what we call ``climbers'', Lag-Llama achieved the best performance, with 70\% precision, while TimeGPT---1 and Chronos barely reached 50\% precision, while CTM/BDM was used as a gold standard.

+However, for random sequences, which are considered highly `complex' in this context, all models performed similarly, showing limited predictive power, as expected.
+These results suggest that, given the binary nature of the sequences, the models had a 50\% chance of predictive success, effectively reducing the task to guessing, yet some performance difference was noticed for non random cases, indicating some predictive ability.
+However, their performance aligns with broader research that indicates that LLM models do not effectively capture sequential dependencies or complex patterns inherent in time series data.
+As highlighted by Tan et al.~\cite{tan2024language}, despite their computational intensity, LLMs often fail to outperform simpler models, particularly when there is high complexity or randomness in the data.